amgarrett09/UnnamedDungeonCrawler/README.md

 layer is something that makes a lot of sense to do, so I try to keep them as "decoupled" as possible to make sure writing ports stays easy.

+## Compiling

+Currently there's only a Linux version of this engine/game.

+To compile on Linux, just make sure you have ALSA and X11.
+ALSA is in any Linux kernel version newer than 2004.
+X11 is included in virtually every Linux distribution.
+You may need to install some development packages for X11 if you encounter compile errors, but a quick search on your favorite search engine will tell you how.

+One you have the dependencies (which you most likely already do), simply run

+`./linux_build.sh`

+in the main project folder.

+To run the game with assets you will also needs assets stored in a directory in the main project folder called `assets`.

 ## License

 Copyright (C) 2021 Alex Garrett